HOGENT-MLOps/mlops-labs/assignments/05-quantization-and-pruning.md

 - What is the purpose of the TensorFlow Lite format?
 How does it differ from the TensorFlow format?
 - What changes in the model's layers after making it quantization aware?
 - What is quantization and pruning?
-- What is the difference between post-training quantization and quantization aware training?
+- Why should you use quantization aware training instead of simply quantizing a model after training?
-- When do you see a difference in the model's size when using quantization: after training of after model compression?
+- When do you see a difference in the model's size when using quantization: after conversion to TFLite of after model compression using gzip?
 Why is that?
-- And when in the case of pruning: after training or after model compression?
+- And when in the case of pruning: after conversion or after compression?
 Why is that?
 - What is the role of the `sparsity` and `step` parameters in the `PolynomialDecay` function?
 - Why do we need to remove the pruning layer before saving the model?